 The Company manages credit risk by holding its cash and cash equivalents with high quality financial institutions in Canada, where management believes the risk of loss to be low.
-The Company also has \$231,435 of Mexican VAT receivable at September 30, 2016 (March 31, 2016 - \$424,491).
+The Company also has \$360,470 of Mexican VAT receivable at December 31, 2016 (March 31, 2016 - \$424,491).
 In the year ended March 31, 2016, the Company reclassified its VAT receivable in the amount of \$385,945 related to the La Lajita Property to resource properties.
-While the Company is still pursuing collection, with the delay in processing and collection, management determined that it was appropriate to reclassify this amount to the resource property to which the VAT paid related.
+During the nine month period ended December 31, 2016 the Company recorded an impairment charge for the full amount of the La Lajita resource property, including the reclassified VAT receivable.
 The timing and amount of the VAT ultimately collectible could be materially different from the amount recorded in the consolidated financial statements.